FSA Eligible Expenses

 IMPORTANT: The IRS defines which medical expenses are eligible under a tax-deferred account.
 Not all expenses are eligible under all plans.
 An employer may limit which expenses are allowable under their Health Care FSA or HRA plan.
 If you are unsure of what your Health Care FSA and/or HRA dollars may be used for, please contact your Plan Administrator.

-When you participate in a Health Savings Account (HSA) and/or Flexible Spending Account (FSA), you’re able to contribute pre-tax funds for use on hundreds of eligible expenses.
+When you participate in a Flexible Spending Account (FSA), you’re able to contribute pre-tax funds for use on hundreds of eligible expenses.
 Recently, you gained even more flexibility in your ability to save when the CARES Act was signed into law.

-Here are five of the most common expenses that are now eligible to use HSA and FSA funds without a prescription.
+Here are the most common expenses that are now eligible to use FSA funds without a prescription.

-Thirty percent of American adults and 40 percent of children suffer from allergies.
+- Allergy products – Thirty percent of American adults and 40 percent of children suffer from allergies.
 And the cost of allergies to the healthcare system is estimated at $18 billion.
-Those who do have allergies can now find relief with their HSA and FSA funds in the form of over-the-counter antihistamines and decongestants.
+Those who do have allergies can now find relief with their FSA funds in the form of over-the-counter antihistamines and decongestants.

-Heartburn is among the more common afflictions in this country.
+- Heartburn medications – Heartburn is among the more common afflictions in this country.
 That’s why Americans spend billions of dollars each year on medicines that treat heartburn.
-The CARES Act means that these over-the-counter drugs are HSA and FSA eligible without a prescription.
+The CARES Act means that these over-the-counter drugs are FSA eligible without a prescription.

-The CARES Act also included menstrual care products as eligible expenses for HSAs and FSAs.
+- Menstrual products – The CARES Act also included menstrual care products as eligible expenses for FSAs.
 Eligible products include tampons, pads and menstrual sponges.

 How do I know what qualifies?